aluedtke7/shoppinglist/README.md

 ### Features

-- Dart 3 and Flutter 3.38 compatible
+- Dart 3 and Flutter 3.41 compatible
 - Works with PocketBase v0.35
-- New feature: recipes
+- New feature: biometric authentication (fingerprint, face recognition)
+- recipes
 - several themes with custom options including dark modes
 - localization (English and German)
 - it works on Android, iOS, Linux, macOS, Windows and Web (also WebAssembly)